Subcubic Coin Tossing in Asynchrony without PKI: Contributions

-Both $\C_\mathsf{perfect}$ and $\C_\mathsf{crypto}$ have $O(\log n)$ latency.
-The reason is that the strong coins we use require $\Theta(r)$ latency for $(1-2^{-r})$-fairness, and we need $r = \Theta(\log n)$ for them to be fair enough for us.
-To obtain the latency $O(1)$, we would need to use a constant-latency strong coin.
-For instance, if we used the threshold-signature-based strong coin from \cite{cks00}, which only has a single communication round, then we would obtain a transformed coin with the latency $6$.
-However, this transformed coin would be costlier than the original strong coin itself.
-We are not aware of any constant-latency strong coin such that transforming it with our method would make any sense.
-Therefore, it remains open for future work to bring the latency down to $O(1)$.
+Both $\C_\mathsf{perfect}$ and $\C_\mathsf{crypto}$ have the latency $O(\log n)$.
+The reason is that the strong coins we use to obtain them take $\Theta(r)$ rounds to achieve $(1-2^{-r})$-fairness, and we need $r = \Theta(\log n)$ for them to be fair enough.
+To achieve the latency $O(1)$ with out method, we would need to use a constant-latency strong coin.
+For instance, if we used the one-round strong coin from \cite{cks00} which is based on unique threshold signatures, then the latency of the transformed coin would be $6$.
+However, this transformed coin would be less efficient than the original strong coin, and it would also inherit the unique threshold signature setup assumption.
+As far as we know, there are no constant-latency alternatives to the $\Theta(\log n)$-latency strong coins we use in this work that would suit our purposes.
+So, it remains open for future work to bring the latency further down to $O(1)$ while keeping the communication subcubic.

-The main result of our paper is that it is possible to break the $n^3$ complexity barrier for setup-free asynchronous coin tossing and thus byzantine agreement against $t = \Theta(n)$ strongly adaptive faults.
-Our protocols are more of theoretical interest due to the large constants in our complexity results, and it remains open to design more practical setup-free subcubic protocols.
-It also remains open to bring the asymptotic complexity further down to $O(n^2)$, or at least to the nearly quadratic $n^{2 + o(1)}$.